FelipeSGAndrade/evolve/README.md

-# goNeural
+# Evolve
-First experiences about neural networks
+The goal is to create a game about creatures trying to survive and let neural networks evolve playing it